 There is a newer version of this process with several alternative ways of achieving the channel swap.
 I suggest you refer to the starting article and follow forward.
 Partly because of changes in Adobe products and partly because of my confusing explanations the steps explained here may or may not work.
 The new series are in tune with the changes in Adobe products and the explanations are much clearer.
 (5/20/2021)

 The stacked images you see in the opening of this article are all done in Lightroom, including the one that has the blue sky.
 That is the result of the newly added capability to Adobe Camera Raw to create extensive and flexible camera profiles that can also optionally make use of the Lookup Tables (LUT.)
-It is this newly acquired capability allowed me to create a camera profile for my infrared-modified Canon M5 that allows me to swap the red and the blue channels without constantly going to Photoshop and retaining the workflow completely nondestructive because there is no need to open a pixel version of the image in Photoshop.
+It is this newly acquired capability that allowed me to create a camera profile for my infrared-modified Canon M5 that allows me to swap the red and the blue channels without constantly going to Photoshop and retaining the workflow completely nondestructive because there is no need to open a pixel version of the image in Photoshop.
 Interested?
 Read on!
 Although the content may conceptually sound geeky, procedurally it is a breeze to follow, don’t let the jargon fool you.
-The steps are very easy to follow.
+The steps are quite easy to follow.

 A Camera Profile for Better White Balance Control

 Although the following part can be done without this first step, going through this simple procedure will give you much better control on the white balance of your IR images.
 Even if you create a custom white balance in camera by photographing green grass or foliage, the white balance sliders in Lightroom do not have the range of adjustment to display that or even tweak further.
 Follow these steps with no thinking, at least initially: